ISAITB/docs-services/source/common/index.rst

 values with one or more outputs you want to return.
 Moreover, this map can contain nested ``AnyContent`` objects of type ``list`` or ``map`` allowing you to organise and group outputs as you wish.
 Constructing each ``AnyContent`` object follows the same principles in terms of e.g. values and embedding methods as described in the case of inputs (see :ref:`common__using_inputs`).

+The values returned through ``AnyContent`` instances are recorded in the test session context and displayed as part of the relevant step's report.
+For binary values or long texts, the display is not made inline but rather controls are presented to either download the content as a file or view it in a code editor.
+To facilitate this process you can specify on your ``AnyContent`` outputs an additional
+``mimeType`` property that is set with the content's `mime type`_ (e.g. ``text/xml``).
+The result of doing this is twofold:

+  * When downloaded, the relevant file is set with an appropriate extension and content type.
+  * When displayed in an editor, syntax highlighting is applied to improve readability.

 The following example illustrates the construction of a complex output structure, including a simple output string and a ``map`` with two properties:

 .. code-block:: java